 The fundamental point remains that this idea of charisma as an individual quality has virtually monopolized the reception of Max Weber's theory for an entire century.
-With its one-sidedness, this interpretation has had strong implications in historical, political and sociological studies.
-For instance, by espousing such a partial view of the Weberian idea of charisma, the Weberian sociologist Luciano Cavalli (1981, 1995) placed the core of the socio-historical explanation in the role of great individuality, of leaders with personal charisma, an absolute belief in their historic mission and in their predestination, and an irresistible force of persuasion.
+With its one-sidedness, this interpretation has had strong implications in historical, political, and sociological studies.
+For instance, by espousing such a partial view of the Weberian idea of charisma, the Weberian sociologist Luciano Cavalli (1981, 1995) placed the core of the sociohistorical explanation in the role of great individuality, of leaders with personal charisma; an absolute belief in their historic mission and in their predestination; and an irresistible force of persuasion.

 Further implications derive from understanding charisma as a personal property.
 Worth reporting in this regard are those addressed by the French sociologist Pierre Bourdieu, who also relied on this common-sense narrative of the Weberian theory.
-Firstly, treating charisma as a personal gift may be seen as implicitly 'ideological'.
-What Bourdieu (1984) termed the "ideology of charisma" consists in attributing the origin of a person's merits, which are supposedly the fruit of a natural gift, to that same person.
+Firstly, treating charisma as a personal gift may be seen as implicitly "ideological."
+What Bourdieu ([1979] 1984) termed the "ideology of charisma" consists in attributing the origin of a person's merits, which are supposedly the fruit of a natural gift, to that same person.
 This stems from the fact that charisma deceptively appears to be "a mysterious objective property of a person" (Bourdieu 1991, 205).
-Charisma thus becomes an instrument of the 'sociodicy' (or social theodicy) that gives social order a natural justification, with all its relationships of domination and its inequalities.
+Charisma thus becomes an instrument of the "sociodicy" (or social theodicy) that gives social order a natural justification, with all its relationships of domination and its inequalities.

-In reality, charisma, that 'je ne sais quoi' which seems to lie at its foundation - the gift, the state of grace, the 'mana' of Australian-Polynesian tribes - is for Bourdieu the result of a sort of collective 'misrecognition' or, as one could say in less Marxian and more Durkheimian language, a collective belief that has its origins in the relationship of identification of a group with a wizard, a prophet, or a politician.
-It is the group itself, however, that has authorized them to represent it, and to be the bearer of a non-ordinary discourse on its behalf, in the light of the extraordinary nature of the crisis situation that has given rise to charisma.
-The generative mechanism of charisma as a form of 'symbolic capital' (prestige, social recognition, credence) therefore consists in the encounter between a certain kind of discourse that a group is willing to receive and a 'prophet' that the group is predisposed to believe and obey in a certain kind of situation.
+In reality, charisma, that "je ne sais quoi" that seems to lie at its foundation-the gift, the state of grace, the "mana" of Australian-Polynesian tribes-is for Bourdieu the result of a sort of collective "misrecognition" or, as one could say in less Marxian and more Durkheimian language, a collective belief that has its origins in the relationship of identification of a group with a wizard, a prophet, or a politician.
+It is the group itself, however, that has authorized them to represent it and to be the bearer of a nonordinary discourse on its behalf, in the light of the extraordinary nature of the crisis situation that has given rise to charisma.
+The generative mechanism of charisma as a form of "symbolic capital" (prestige, social recognition, credence) therefore consists in the encounter between a certain kind of discourse that a group is willing to receive and a "prophet" that the group is predisposed to believe and obey in a certain kind of situation.

-A first theoretical consequence of these criticisms is that charisma should not be understood as a specific form of legitimization of power, but rather as an intrinsic dimension of all types of power (Bourdieu 1990, 141).
-Secondly, charisma should also be treated at the same level as magic, which, as Marcel Mauss (1902) argued, cannot be understood without the 'magic group': that is, without taking into account the collective belief that lies at the heart of a magician's power.
+A first theoretical consequence of these criticisms is that charisma should not be understood as a specific form of legitimization of power but rather as an intrinsic dimension of all types of power (Bourdieu 1990, 141).
+Secondly, charisma should also be treated at the same level as magic, which, as Marcel Mauss ([1902] 2005) argued, cannot be understood without the "magic group"-that is, without taking into account the collective belief that lies at the heart of a magician's power.
 Despite his insightful (and hitherto largely unnoticed) remarks on the theoretical implications of charisma, however, Bourdieu's reduction of Weberian charisma to a natural personal gift seriously undermines a full understanding of the complexity and ambivalence of Weber's concept of charisma.

-3. Max Weber's (overlooked) emphasis on the context and 'activation' of charisma
+Max Weber's (Overlooked) Emphasis on the Context and "Activation" of Charisma